SquadcastHub/squadcasthub.github.io/pages/mydoc/postmortem_templates.md

 Click on **Add** to save the new template or **Update** to save the changes in an existing template

+### Adding Attachments

+You can add a variety of file types as an attachment in the Postmortem Template.

+To attach a file, drag and drop the file to the markdown editor.
+You can also copy-paste the file directly in the markdown editor.

+The maximum size for a single single file is 10 MB (for upload).
+You can upload a maximum of 5 files at a time.

+The storage limit for an organization depends on the plan:

+- For Essential plan - the limit is 50 MB
+- For Pro and Enterprise plans - the limit is unlimited

+File uploads won’t work if the plan limit has been reached.
+File once uploaded cannot be deleted.

+The supported file types are:

+- Images (.png, .jpg, .jpeg)
+- Word Processors (.doc, .docx, .odt, pages)
+- Spreadsheets (.xls, .xlsx, numbers)
+- PDFs (.pdf)
+- Presentations (.ppt, .pptx. .odp)
+- Miscellaneous (.log, .txt, .odv, .csv, key, json, log)

 ### How-to-video: Creating a Postmortem Template

 <div class="wistia_responsive_padding" style="padding:53.75% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="https://fast.wistia.net/embed/iframe/yz4mmxhi31?videoFoam=true" title="Create Postmortem Template Video" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>